OpenSpartan/openspartan-docs/openspartan-workshop/content/blog/openspartan-workshop-latest-release-cylix.md

 ## Feedback and improvements

-That's about it for this release! [**Go to the docs**](/docs/workshop/guides/get-started/) to get started and download the latest version.
-If you have any feedback, such as bug reports or feature requests, [**open an issue**](https://github.com/OpenSpartan/openspartan-workshop/issues)!
+That's about it for this release!
+[Go to the docs](/docs/workshop/guides/get-started/) to get started and download the latest version.
+If you have any feedback, such as bug reports or feature requests, [open an issue](https://github.com/OpenSpartan/openspartan-workshop/issues)!